 When you breed a Siberian Husky with a Rottweiler, you have yourself a ROTTSKY.
-Huskies and Rottweilers are two striking breeds with equally big personalities.
+Huskies and Rottweilers are two beautiful breeds with big personalities.
 Is the Husky Rottweiler mix a good idea or a bad idea?
 You’ll find out below.

-This will be a complete guide dedicated to the Rottsky containing everything you want to know about this interesting crossbreed.
-Some things may surprise you…
+This is a comprehensive guide covering all things Rottsky.
+I’ll explain everything there is to know about this interesting crossbreed.
+And some things may surprise you!

 In most cases, a Rottsky will be a fantastic family pet that’s very loving, affectionate, loyal, and a great protector.
 There are many good points about the Husky Rottweiler mix but there are definitely some important character traits you need to know.